 John M. Rogitz

 Aside from representing his clients, John is a contributor to IP Watchdog, an online publication for which he writes on precedential Federal Circuit decisions and other developments in patent law.
-He has also been a contributor to the patent-centric publication Intellectual Property Magazine, for which he also wrote on precedential patent decisions.
+He has also been a contributor to the patent-centric publications Intellectual Property Magazine and IP Today, for which he also wrote on precedential patent decisions.

 In addition to the foregoing, John has served as president of the San Diego Federalist Society (2016-2018), president of the San Diego chapter of the Republican National Lawyers Association (2017-2018), and as a member of the education committee for the San Diego chapter of Licensing Executives Society (2015-2016).
-He also regularly appears as a guest lecturer on intellectual property at DeVry University.
+He also regularly speaks at events for the National Association of Patent Practitioners (NAPP) and has appeared as a guest lecturer on intellectual property at DeVry University.

 Before joining Rogitz & Associates, John was engaged in civil litigation at the Watkins Firm, a San Diego-based law firm.
 Prior to that, John worked as a web developer for Loyola Marymount University.